deco3500-2017/assigned-null/README.md

 * Design
 * Construction

-Requirement gathering and Analysis: Here we finalize the features and analyze the requirements and document the analysis.
-This will be achieved by conducting interviews with our target audience to identify what incentives group study among students and what tools they need to help them achieve this.
-This will also help us identify any pain points students have with group study.
-We will also be analysing various prototyping tools and selecting those which we believe to be most appropriate.
+Requirement gathering and Analysis: Here we analyze the requirements and conceptualise features to add into the product.
+We will achieve this by conducting interviews with our target audience to identify what incentivises group study among them.
+As well as what tools/features they will need to help them achieve this.
+This will also help us identify any pain points that students have related to group study.
+We will also be analysing various prototyping tools and selecting those which we believe to be most appropriate for development.
 The deadline for this phase is week 8.

-Design: Here we build the high level and low-level designs of the project and document the same.
+Design: In the design phase we build the high level and low-level designs of the project and document the details.
 The deadline for this phase is week 10.
-This also requires collaboration between or front-end and back-end developers to coordinate the integration of these parts for a seamless integration.
+This also requires collaboration between or front-end and back-end developers to coordinate the development of these parts for a seamless integration.
 The deadline for this phase is week 10

-Construction: The prototype shall be built in the phase and document the same. and documentation for the same.
-Once the prototype has been implemented, time will be available to refine the implementation.
+Construction: The prototype shall be built, tested and documented in this phase.
+Once the first iteration of prototype has been developed there will be time will be available to refine the implementation.
 This will be conducted with further user testing if time permits or in-house testing to help finalise the implementation.
  The deadline for this phase is week 12.